 Before joining the Trump Organization, where she was executive vice president of real estate development and acquisitions, Ivanka was an entrepreneur in her own right.
 She worked with the Dynamic Diamond Corp. to design her own line of fine jewelry.
 Ivanka Trump on Madison Ave. was the brand’s first flagship retail store, in operation from 2007 until 2015.

-Trump was named Senior Advisor to the President in 2017 but did not collect a salary for the role, Celebrity Net Worth reported.
+Trump was named senior advisor to the president in 2017 but did not collect a salary for the role.

 Ivanka Trump: Income From Books and Television

-Trump made frequently guest appearances on her father’s reality TV show, “The Apprentice,” ultimately replacing Carolyn Kepcher as a boardroom judge in the show’s sixth season as well as on “The Celebrity Apprentice.”
+Trump made frequent guest appearances on her father’s reality TV show “The Apprentice,” ultimately replacing Carolyn Kepcher as a boardroom judge in the show’s sixth season as well as on “The Celebrity Apprentice.”

-Other television appearances include the “Miss Teen USA Pageant” as a host in 1997 and the television series “Gossip Girl,” where she appeared as herself.
+Other television appearances include hosting the “Miss Teen USA Pageant” in 1997 and working on “Gossip Girl,” where she appeared as herself.